 For a discussion of our potential risks and uncertainties, please refer to the "Risk Factors" section in the Annual Report which is accessible on the SEC's website at www.sec.gov.
-Other than the risks related to the Merger Agreement (as defined below) set forth below, there have been no material changes to the risk factors previously disclosed in the Annual Report.
+Other than the risks related to the Merger Agreement set forth below, there have been no material changes to the risk factors previously disclosed in the Annual Report.

-On April 23, 2017, the Company, the Operating Partnership, Rangers Sub I, LLC, a Maryland limited liability company and a wholly owned subsidiary of the Operating Partnership ("REIT Merger Sub") and Rangers Sub II, LP, a Delaware limited partnership and an indirect wholly owned subsidiary of the Operating Partnership ("Partnership Merger Sub") entered into a definitive Agreement and Plan of Merger (the "Merger Agreement") with FelCor Lodging Trust Incorporated ("FelCor") and FelCor Lodging Limited Partnership ("FelCor LP") pursuant to which Partnership Merger Sub will merge with and into FelCor LP, with FelCor LP surviving as a wholly owned subsidiary of the Operating Partnership (the "Partnership Merger"), and, immediately thereafter, FelCor will merge with and into REIT Merger Sub, with REIT Merger Sub surviving as a wholly owned subsidiary of the Operating Partnership (the "REIT Merger" and, together with the Partnership Merger, the "mergers"), in an all-stock transaction.
+On April 23, 2017, the Company, the Operating Partnership, Rangers Sub I, LLC, a Maryland limited liability company and a wholly owned subsidiary of the Operating Partnership ("REIT Merger Sub") and Rangers Sub II, LP, a Delaware limited partnership and an indirect wholly owned subsidiary of the Operating Partnership ("Partnership Merger Sub") entered into the Merger Agreement with FelCor and FelCor Lodging Limited Partnership ("FelCor LP") pursuant to which Partnership Merger Sub will merge with and into FelCor LP, with FelCor LP surviving as a wholly owned subsidiary of the Operating Partnership Merger"), and, immediately thereafter, FelCor will merge with and into REIT Merger Sub, with REIT Merger Sub surviving as a wholly owned subsidiary of the Operating Partnership (the "REIT Merger" and, together with the Partnership Merger, the "Mergers"), in an all-stock transaction.